open-ephys/ephys-course/source/Materials/exday2TA.rst

      * - 1.
 Teensy Pin 13
        -
        -
      * - 2.
-Leg of 1 mOhm Resistor
+Readout Wire 1
        -
        -
      * - 3.
-Readout Wire
+Readout Wire 2
        -
        -

+   2H.
+Optional: try changing the resistances you've used for electrode, shunt, and leakage.
+What happens to the signal?

 .. admonition:: TA Note